apolzek/shared/content/001/README.md

 ## Testing different tools for reverse proxy and load balancer

+### Objectives

+The primary objective of this article is to test and compare the configurations of various tools for their roles as reverse proxies and load balancers.
+The tools under consideration include Caddy, Envoy, HAProxy, Nginx, and Traefik.
+Each tool's capabilities in handling reverse proxy duties, such as SSL termination, content caching, and request routing, will be examined.
+Additionally, their effectiveness in distributing traffic and ensuring high availability through load balancing will be tested.
+Through hands-on testing, we aim to understand the strengths and differences of each tool in real-world scenarios, providing insights for choosing the most suitable solution based on performance, ease of configuration, and feature set.

+### Prerequisites

+- make
+- docker
+- docker-compose

 ### Load Balancer and Reverse Proxy

 In the dynamic landscape of web infrastructure, Reverse Proxies and Load Balancers play pivotal roles in optimizing performance, ensuring scalability, and enhancing security.
 These two components often work hand in hand, complementing each other to deliver a seamless and efficient user experience.